geekone29/landing-page/README.md

 # Landing Page

-This is one of the The Odin Project:Foundation's exercise.
+This is one of the The Odin Project: Foundation's exercise.